Introduction

 To launch the App, you can run cargo run.

-You should see a window with "Increase" and "Decrease" buttons along with a text pop up.
+You should see a window with "Increase" and "Decrease" buttons along with a text.

 Configuration